You are here

 6 or 9 nights - Limited to 20 people

 Canada’s newest national park is one of the world’s oldest places.
 The Torngat Mountains National Park, situated at the northern extremity of the Labrador coast, forms a range of high barren mountains and massive coastal fjords.
 The Torngats are a wild place where polar bears, wolves and caribou survive in a habitat that is breathtakingly spectacular.
-They are stunning mountain top lakes, tiny, delicate flora such as mountain cranberries and Arctic poppies and magnificent rock formations.
-There are only two places in the world exhibiting rock formations older than those found here – the Northwest Territories and Australia.
+There are stunning mountain top lakes, tiny, delicate flora such as mountain cranberries and Arctic poppies and magnificent rock formations.
+There are only two places in the world exhibiting rock formations older thanthose found here – the Northwest Territories and Australia.
 It is one of the few places where polar bears can be seen during the summer and there are a number of them.
-Polar bears, sometimes with their cubs, have been seen in the area, however as with all wildlife this cannot be guaranteed.
+Polar bears, sometimes with their cubs, are seen, however as with all wildlife this cannot be guaranteed.
 In addition to bears, Minke and Humpback whales are often seen.
 Click here to read about Richard Maddens adventure in Torngat National Park.

 |Dates||Mid June to end of August|